CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 ## Changelog

+Version 1.3.6
+-
+- Enabled "Require user input before searching" for most of the dashboards.
+You can use `*` as an input if needed.
+- Enabled interactions for all dashboards where applicable.
+Clickable widgets!
+- Added a new query to search for applications making outbound connections to a specific port.
+- Renamed titles with "AID" to "AgentId" for consistency.
+- Renamed "Inventory" and "File Vantage" dashboards for consistency.
+- Renamed the "Windows" dashboards to put them under the "OS" category.

 Version 1.3.5
 - Added the query name as a comment at the beginning of each query.
 - Dashboard fixes where groupBy value links were incorrect due to field renaming.